 - 14 cents per mile driven in service of charitable organizations

 The standard business mileage rate depends on an annual study of the fixed and variable costs of driving a vehicle, whereas the rate for medical purposes is calculated with variable costs in mind.

-Only if you use your personal vehicle for business, medical, or charitable purposes can you claim the deduction.
-You cannot claim business mileage if you drive a vehicle that was purchased by a company.
+You can claim the deduction if you use your personal vehicle for business, medical, or charitable purposes.
+You cannot claim business mileage if you drive a vehicle that a company purchased.

 Can You Write off Hotel Expenses for Work?

-The IRS requires that you travel away from your “tax home” – the location where you do the majority of your work – in order to claim your hotel stay as a tax deduction.
+The IRS requires that you travel away from your “tax home” – the location where you do most of your work – to claim your hotel stay as a tax deduction.

 Self-employed people use Form 104 to deduct these costs from their Schedule C self-employment tax.
 Because they do not have an employer to reimburse their expenses, they frequently have higher travel deductions.